wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/505-statement-by-kerr.md

 The result is that there will be an early general election for both Houses and the people can do what, in a democracy such as ours, is their responsibility and duty and theirs alone.
 It is for the people now to decide the issue which the two leaders have failed to settle.

  _Detailed Statements of Decisions_

 On 16 October the Senate deferred consideration of Appropriation Bills (Nos.
-1 &amp; 2) 1975-1976.
+1 & 2) 1975-1976.
 In the time which elapsed since then events made it clear that the Senate was determined to refuse to grant supply to the Government.
 In that time the Senate on no less than two occasions resolved to proceed no further with fresh Appropriation Bills, in identical terms, which had been passed by the House of Representatives.
 The determination of the Senate to maintain its refusal to grant supply was confirmed by the public statements made by the Leader of the Opposition, the Opposition having control of the Senate.

 By virtue of what has in fact happened there therefore came into existence a deadlock between the House of Representatives and the Senate on the central issue of supply without which all the ordinary services of the government cannot be maintained.
 I had the benefit of discussions with the Prime Minister and, with his approval, with the Leader of the Opposition and with the Treasurer and the Attorney-General.
 As a result of those discussions and having regard to the public statements of the Prime Minister and the Leader of the Opposition, I have come regretfully to the conclusion that there is no likelihood of a compromise between the House of Representatives and the Senate nor for that matter between the Government and the Opposition.